Asahikawa Travel Guide: Top 33 Things to Do in Asahikawa, Japan

 13. Tokiwa Park

-Tokiwa Park is an urban oasis featuring Japanese gardens, a greenhouse, and a pond with swan boats.
-The park is a beautiful spot for a leisurely walk or a family outing, with playgrounds and sports facilities.
-Seasonal flowers and foliage provide a colorful backdrop year-round.
-The annual winter illumination event transforms the park into a magical nighttime landscape.
+Tokiwa Park is an urban oasis that offers a mix of Japanese gardens, a greenhouse, and a pond with swan boats.
+It’s the perfect place for a leisurely stroll or a family day out, with playgrounds and sports facilities available.
+The park transforms into a stunning nighttime wonderland during its winter illumination event, where lights reflect off the snow, creating a magical atmosphere.

 14. Sutaruhin Stadium